 When it comes to dining, Bayfield has a number of restaurants offering fresh food, made from local ingredients.
 Big Water Café and Coffee Roasters is the perfect place for lunch and coffee.
 Savor some delicious fair trade coffee along with homemade breakfast and bakery items.
 Or try the Manypenny Bistro for breakfast.
 They have unique specialties like cinnamon bread sandwiched with cream cheese, dipped in batter and then grilled.

+For fine dining, Good Thyme Restaurant offers creative gourmet dining with fresh local ingredients.
 For casual and eclectic, enjoy a beer and a sunset at the Tom’s Burned Down Café.
 This bar/cafe is anything but ordinary and features live music and an art gallery.

 Where to Stay in Bayfield